 (ii) Customer will take no action or make any omission to cause the title to the Assets to become subject to any liens or encumbrances, whether voluntary or involuntary, during the Term.
-In respect of the foregoing, Customer agrees, at Customer's own expense, to take such action as may be necessary to remove any encumbrance, lien or charge and to prevent any third party from acquiring any other interest in any Asset (including, without limitation, by reason of such Asset being deemed to be a fixture or a part of any realty.)
+In respect of the foregoing, Customer agrees, at Customer's own expense, to take such action as may be necessary to remove any encumbrance, lien or charge and to prevent any third party from acquiring any other interest in any Asset (including, without limitation, by reason of such Asset being deemed to be a fixture or a part of any realty).

-(c) Customer and Contractor's obligations to consummate the transactions contemplated by this Agreement are expressly subject to and contingent upon Customer's application for and receipt of FERC Approval as described in Section 6.7 of the Purchase Agreement dated __________ between Customer and Contractor.
+(c) Customer and Contractor's obligations to consummate the transactions contemplated by this Agreement are expressly subject to and contingent upon Customer's application for and receipt of FERC Approval as described in Section 6.6 of the Purchase Agreement .

 15. ASSETS AND LOCATION.
-Other than as may have been otherwise agreed in writing by the Parties or permitted pursuant to Section 26 hereof, Customer covenants that the ownership of the Assets is and at all times shall remain with Contractor and that the Assets are and shall (a) remain the property of Contractor and shall not be attached by Customer in a manner to become part of any realty, except as the Assets may be so attached as of the date hereof, and (b) that the Assets shall not be removed by Customer from the scheduled locations except as otherwise provided.
+Other than as may have been otherwise agreed in writing by the Parties or permitted pursuant to Section 26 hereof, Customer covenants that the ownership of the Assets is and at all times shall remain with Contractor and that the Assets are and shall (a) remain the property of Contractor and shall not be attached by Customer in a manner to become part of any realty, except as the Assets may be so attached as of the date hereof, and (b) that the Assets shall not be removed by Customer from the scheduled locations except as otherwise provided in this Agreement.

 16. LICENSES, PERMITS AND COMPLIANCE.
 Customer and Contractor agree to make application for assignment of existing realty and environmental permits (effective with the conveyance of the Assets to Contractor pursuant to the Purchase Agreement, or the issuance of new permits relating to the Assets subsequent to the conveyance of the Assets to Contractor.

 With the exception of laws and regulations administered by the FERC, compliance with which shall remain the responsibility of Customer, Contractor, at its sole expense, shall comply with all applicable, laws, rules and regulations of any Federal, state, local or other regulatory agency (the "Governing Bodies") relating to the construction or operation of the Assets or environmental requirements associated therewith (including, without limitation, air emissions, noise and environmental discharges) including any such laws, rules, and regulations regarding compression at the locations set forth in Appendix 2 which are the subject of this Agreement.
 Contractor shall obtain and maintain throughout the Term any and all licenses and permits required of it as a result of this Agreement or with respect to the utilization of the Assets in rendering the Services.
 Fees associated with all such licenses and permits shall be borne by Contractor.
 Customer will provide Contractor reasonable access to its historic files relating to licenses and permits for the compressor stations and related facilities which are the subject of this Agreement.
 The Parties agree that within a period of ninety (90) days an environmental baseline of all of the locations set forth in Appendix 2 will be jointly developed, with the costs thereof to be shared equally.
 Based upon the baseline and within the same period, the Parties will endeavor to agree upon the apportionment of environmental remediation, if any is required, and environmental liability relative to the established baseline.
 If the Parties are unable to so agree, the matter will be submitted to arbitration pursuant to Section 29 (b) of this Agreement.
+[Kim, do we need to dovetail environmental language from Purchase and Sale?]